 Get Mixpanel cohorts -- for targeting Experiences

-As with other new Chameleon integrations, you can enable and configure your Mixpanel integration from your Chameleon dashboard:
+As with other Chameleon integrations, you can enable and configure your Mixpanel integration from your Chameleon Dashboard:

 Click 'Configure' to load the Mixpanel integration page:

-To send events Chameleon automatically collects simply turn on the 'Send Chameleon events to Mixpanel' toggle on the first part.
+To send events Chameleon automatically collects, simply turn on the 'Send Chameleon events to Mixpanel' toggle on the Mixpanel Integration page.